 - Pour in ¾ cup of the cream and, using your finger, mix until just incorporated and a rough, slightly sticky mound has formed (not all of the flour will be incorporated).

-Turn the scone dough and loose flour out onto a work surface (large cutting board) and knead until most of the flour is incorporated and the dough just holds together (be careful not to overwork it).
+Turn the scone dough and loose flour out onto a lightly floured surface (large cutting board) and knead until most of the flour is incorporated and the dough just holds together (be careful not to overwork it).
 Lightly flour a rolling pin and the work surface.
 Using your hands, roughly form the dough into a rectangle, keeping the long edge toward you.
 Roll the dough into an 8-by-10-inch rectangle (if the dough cracks, push it back together), again keeping the long edge toward you.

 Remove the raspberries from the freezer, evenly arrange them in a single layer over the lower two-thirds of the rectangle, and press them into the dough (it’s OK if some break).